tESS RENÉ

 Best for: Dissociation, overwhelm, spiraling thoughts.

 This works because your survival brain is wired to constantly scan the environment for safety.
 By naming what you see, hear, and feel, you’re giving your nervous system a direct update: the danger isn’t here.
-That shift pulls you out of looping thoughts and reconnects you with the present moment.
+As a result, that shift pulls you out of intense emotions and looping thoughts.
+Consequently you become reconnected with the present moment.

 How to do it: